Fluster Buster

 This post may include affiliate links.
 Read our disclosure policy for more information.

 Fried Apples are delicious any time of the day!
-They can be served for breakfast or for dinner, for dessert, or as a snack, they can also be served either warm or cold.
+They can be served for breakfast, dinner, dessert, or as a snack.
+They can also be served either warm or cold.
 Any way that you choose to eat them you’ll fall in love.

 Have you ever had fried apples?
 I thought I had tried just about every apple recipe until I was on a visit to West Virginia and learned about fried apples.
 My husband’s grandma, who was an amazing cook, made them for me.
 When I asked her how to make them she gave me a list of ingredients, but no measurements.
 One of the things about her is that she never measured anything when she cooked, so it’s very difficult to duplicate any of her delicious dishes.